Information

 • When they do not have enough time to complete the review within the given deadline.

-• When they have previously reviewed the same manuscript for another journal or publication.
+• When they have previously reviewed the same manuscript for another Journal or publication.

 • When they have a bias or prejudice that could compromise the fairness of the review process.